aswinimahanta/Project-Svadhyaya/README.md

 ### The idea

 It's imperative that learning and creating can continue when educational institutions have to shift the way they teach in times of crises, such as the COVID-19 pandemic.
 Providing a set of open source tools, backed by IBM Cloud and Watson Services, will enable students to get their queries clarified by experts which causes a roadblock to their study at home.
+Most importantly an uninterrupted learning experirnce will help them continue their learning on a dissruptive environment.
+A teacher best understands its students need.
+Connecting students with their favourite teacher often helpful during their self-study sessions.

 ## Explainer Video